Hard Luck Love Song

 Hard Luck Love Song is a 2020 American romantic drama film directed by Justin Corsbie in his feature directorial debut and starring Michael Dorman, Sophia Bush, Dermot Mulroney, Eric Roberts, Brian Sacca, Melora Walters and RZA.
 It is based on the song "Just Like Old Times" by Todd Snider.

 It was released in limited release of October 15, 2021.
-It received mixed-to-positive reviews from film critics.
+It received positive reviews from film critics.